Cardio and Strength Training

 HIIT and LISS

 We have two energy systems: Anaerobic and aerobic.
 The anaerobic energy system is the body’s way of producing energy quickly without oxygen.
-It uses stored energy sources like creatine phosphate and glycogen to fuel high-intensity activities that last for short periods, such as weightlifting, sprinting, or jumping.
+It uses stored energy sources like creatine phosphate and glycogen to fuel high-intensity activities that last for short periods, such as weightlifting or sprinting.
 The aerobic energy system, on the other hand, uses oxygen to convert carbohydrates, fats, and proteins into energy over a longer period of time.
-It powers moderate-intensity activities that can be sustained for longer periods, such as jogging, cycling, or swimming.
+It powers moderate-intensity activities that can be sustained for longer periods, such as jogging, cycling, or swimming at an easy pace.

 The bodyweight circuits and barbell complexes above tend to focus on the aerobic system, although there will be some degree of cross over to the anaerobic system.
 It can be beneficial to do training that specifically targets one of these energy systems, for example you may do one session of LISS per week and one session of HIIT per week.